ShayTSC/slingshot-mini-game/README.md

 ### The state machine

-I choose a state machine to drive the miner, the library is called `xstate`.
-I spent quite some time to learn the library and the backend/database stuff.
+I choose a third-party state machine to drive the miner, the library is called `xstate`.
+I spent quite some time to learn the library.
 And it works pretty well.
 There's a bit mess in the code, I have to have a object to store the relationship between asteroid and miner location in the memory.
 This is also should be maintained alongs a bunch of other states in a dedicated cache server.

 ### Websocket server